matheushdsbr/transaction-listing/README.md

 # Introduction

 In this project you will be able to register transaction data informing the establishment, customer, value and description.
-You can also search for the transaction you registered by informing the establishment and you will receive a list of all transactions carried out by the researched establishment.
+You can also search for the transaction you registered by informing the establishment and you will receive a list of all transactions carried out by the researched establishment.<br /><br />

+## JSON-SERVER
+Use JSON-SERVER as an api, for requests such as get and post.<br />

+Get -> Search for data by establishment<br />
+Post-> Add new establishment data

 ## How to start the project